 Procurement means everything to do with buying goods or services for an organisation.
 You must find the best price when you buy goods or services.

-You might have to follow the law written in the Public Contracts Regulations 2015 (PCR).
+You might have to follow the law written in the Public Contracts Regulations 2015 (PCR) or the Procurement Act 2023 (PA2023) when this law comes in.
 If you need help with this, get professional advice.

 Subsidy control rules